broadinstitute/chowser/README.md

  # Name

- Chowser is named after the bionic flying and very very hungry caterpilar Chowser in *The Insectibles*.
+ Chowser is named after the bionic flying and very very hungry caterpilar Chowser in *Insectibles*.